 It is seen in personal bests of weightlifters, in people mimicking their avatars, and even with wine tasting.

-As Mark Manson expressed, non-believing is a reason to fail, since: “The mind’s unconscious beliefs about possibilities inform the level of effort and expectation of success from the body’s behavior.”
+According to Mark Manson, the reason we fail is that “The mind’s unconscious beliefs about possibilities inform the level of effort and expectation of success from the body’s behavior.”

 A person can try to convince himself that he is happy, but if his mind is filled with counter intentions and self-limiting beliefs that tell him otherwise, he will never make any progress. ~ Dr. Joe Vitale